 Features by Example#

 This page showcases how specific acados features can be used by pointing to the relevant examples.
-If you are new to acados, we highly recommend you to start with the getting_started examples:
+If you are new to acados, we highly recommend to start with the getting_started examples:

 Getting started with Model Predictive Control#